JPvRiel/docker-rsyslog/README.md

 - Add metadata to a message about peer connection (helps with provenance) - avoid spoofed syslog messages, or bad info from poorly configured clients.
 - Structured data as JSON fields (mmstructdata, with null case)
 - Gracefull entrypoint script exit and debugging by passing signals to rsyslogd.
-- Kafka and syslog forwarding.
+- Kafka and syslog forwarding (with SASL_SSL protocol)
 - JSON output
 - Filtering